implementi/kayak/README.md

-Kayak - To roam the Kafka streams and get closer to objects.
+Kayak - To navigate the Kafka streams and see whats in topics.